 Unfulfilled Expectations as a Famous Actor

-Just about 2 weeks ago I dropped my mother off at the airport, and on the drive back I found myself listening to an interview with the actor and comedian Tony Hale.
+On a drive back from the airport I found myself listening to an interview with the actor and comedian Tony Hale.
 Hale has been on a couple of successful sitcoms and also happens to be a Christian.

 On the show he described reaching this point in his career where he had achieved everything he had ever wanted as an actor, he had been on a highly successful show, he had become famous, and he said, “you know it didn’t feel like I thought it would”

 “I didn’t feel fulfilled in the way I thought I would” and he pointed out that, as actors, one of the things you want more than anything is to be known…and might I add on to that, that you want to be known as being good, or even great, you desire glory.
 And what he said, I thought was quite fascinating he said, that desire to be known, can actually cause you to become less known both to yourself and to those around you that you love.

 And so Hale realized that he had this misplaced expectation for what his career would give him.
 He realized that the glory he was seeking in his career needed to be re-directed.